griswaldbrooks/ppa/README.md

 ```
 Create the sources list
 ```
-echo "deb http://griswaldbrooks.com/ppa/ubuntu/ ./" > ppa/package-sources.list
+echo "deb http://griswaldbrooks.com/ppa/ubuntu/ ./" > package-sources.list
 ```
-> :warning: The address can be http instead of https but cannot redirect.
+> :warning: The address can be `http` instead of `https` but cannot redirect.

 The package should now be complete.
-Upload the `ppa/` directory to `https://github.com/griswaldbrooks/ppa`
+Push the updated repo.

 ### Adding repository to docker image
 Now that the ppa is available, the target such as the docker image, needs to add it to `apt`